 - Don't forget to select the version of the VHDL standard you want to use (see VHDL standards).
-The default is --std=93c.
-Use --std=08 for VHDL-2008 (albeit not fully implemented). - Use --ieee=synopsys if your design depends on a non-standard implementation of the IEEE library. - Use -fexplicit and -frelaxed-rules if needed.
-For instance when relaxing VHDL 2008's need for shared variables to be protected types, you can use --std=08 -frelaxed-rules. - Use --work=LIB\NAME to analyze files into the LIB\NAME library.
-To use files analyzed to a different directory, give the path to the LIB\NAME library using -P/path/to/name/directory/. - Use the same options for analysis and elaboration.
+The default is -std=93c.
+Use -std=08 for VHDL-2008 (albeit not fully implemented). - Use --ieee=synopsys if your design depends on a non-standard implementation of the IEEE library. - Use -fexplicit and -frelaxed-rules if needed. - Use --work=LIB_NAME to analyze files into the LIB_NAME library.
+To use files analyzed to a different directory, give the path to the LIB_NAME library using -P/path/to/name/directory/. - Use the same options for analysis and elaboration.
 E.g., first analyse with ghdl -a --std=08 --work=mylib myfile.vhdl; and then elaborate and run with ghdl --elab-run --std=08 top.